paidguestpostingsite-gmail/GuestPostingSite/README.md

 ## What kind of Topics/Niches do you accept?
-We accept All kinds of Niches Tech, SEO, Health,  Auto, AU sites, Uk blog ,  Gambling, Casino, sex, and many more websites.
+We accept All kinds of Niches Tech, SEO, Health,  Auto, AU sites, Uk blog ,  Gambling, Casino, Adult, and many more websites.
 Please Contact us on paidguestpostingsite@gmail.com  before ordering.

 ## Will you Provide Article Writing Service?
 Yes, We will write Unique On-Page SEO Optimized Articles related to your Keyword/Niche and Publish them on our High DA Guest Posting Websites with Dofollow Contextual Backlink.